Palace of Versailles is one of the best Royal residences in the world.

 Palace of Versailles remained the French Kings’ home until the French revolution killed the King, Queen and imprisoned their kids.

-Some are documented Versailles facts and some are just legends or myths.
-Some are academic and some are just Palace of Versailles fun facts.
+Some are documented Versailles facts, and some are just legends or myths.
+Some are academic, and some are just trivia that’s good to know.

 Check out some of the best Palace of Versailles facts –

-However, Palace of Versailles is NOT the largest palace in the world.
+However, the Palace of Versailles is NOT the largest in the world.

-Instead, it is the World’s Largest Royal Domain – largest ever space built for the Royals.
+Instead, it is the World’s Largest Royal Domain – the largest ever space built for the Royals.

-Versailles was center of power for only 100 years
+2. Versailles was the center of power for only 100 years

-Even though so much time and money was spent to build the Palace of Versailles, it wasn’t used for a long time.
+Even though lots of time and money got spent on the Palace of Versailles, it wasn’t in use for long.

 The court of Versailles was the seat of French political power only from 1682 to 1789.

-It is now Museum of the History of France
+3. It is now the museum of the history of France

 Louis-Philippe, who became King of France in 1830, decided to dedicate Palace of Versailles to all the glories of France.

-He decreed that the palace should become Museum and showcase the glorious history of France.
+He decreed that the palace should become a museum and showcase the glorious history of France.

-A lot of effort was put into building the Palace of Versailles Hall of Mirrors.
-It has 17 huge mirrored arches opposite 17 windows.
+It has 17 massive mirrored arches opposite 17 windows.
 Each one of the arches further contains 21 mirrors – that is 357 in total.